blaylockbk/Herbie/docs/_build/html/_sources/user_guide/searchString_help.rst.txt

 ================================= ===============================================

-If you need help with regular expression, search the web or look at this cheatsheet: https://www.petefreitag.com/cheatsheets/regex/
+If you need help with regular expression, search the web or look at this `cheatsheet <https://www.petefreitag.com/cheatsheets/regex/`_.